UMN-LATIS/elevator/docs/embedding-assets.md

 # Embedding Elevator Assets

+We offer a number of plugins to integrate Elevator into other CMS and LMS tools.
+When using this embed functionality, the plugins automatically manage permissions to ensure that viewers of your LMS course or CMS site have access to the embedded items.

 ## Wordpress

 The Elevator WordPress plugin allows you to easily embed assets from Elevator within your WordPress posts and pages.